sfu-ireceptor/turnkey-service/README.md

 #### Check it's working
-Query the web application for /v2/samples to get the list of samples:
+Query the web application at `/v2/samples` (POST request) to get the list of samples:
 ```
 curl -X POST -H "Content-Type: application/x-www-form-urlencoded" "http://localhost:8080/v2/samples"
 ```

-This will return an empty array because the database is currently empty.
+An empty array is returned because the database is empty.
 ```
 []
 ```

-## Loading data into the database
+## Loading data

-#### Procedure
+#### General procedure
 1. load the "sample metadata" associated with a study that has generated sequence data.
 2. load the available sequence annotations (from imgt, mixcr, etc).